Visual-Vincent/InputHelper/README.md

 A precompiled version of the library (DLL) can be found in the [**Releases** section](https://github.com/Visual-Vincent/InputHelper/releases) of this repository.

 # License
-See "LICENSE.md" or "LICENSE.txt" in the project.
+See "LICENSE" in the repository or "LICENSE.txt" in the project.

 # Documentation
 See the project's [Wiki page](https://github.com/Visual-Vincent/InputHelper/wiki).